Hirta: History and lifestyle

-A history of Village Bay on Hirta states that some improvements in housing were made in the 1830s by the "landlord and the Rev. Neil MacKenzie".
+A history of Village Bay/Loch Hiort on Hirta states that some improvements in housing were made in the 1830s by the "landlord and the Rev. Neil MacKenzie".
 The report adds that "the old village further up the hill was replaced by a crescent of blackhouses ...
 Those were damaged by a hurricane, and in 1861, 16 new dwellings replaced the blackhouses which were relegated to byres".